Vaghela dynasty: Temples

 The building activities of Vastupala and Tejpala are mentioned in inscriptions as well as in works of contemporary writers.
-These works include Someshvara's Kirtikaumudi, Jayasimhasuri's Shakunika-vihara-prashasti, Udayaprabhasuri's Dharmabhyudaya-mahakavya and Sukrita-kirtikallolini, Arisimha's Sukritasamkirtanam, Narendraprabhasuri's prashashti, Vijayasenasuri's Revantagiri-rasu and Palhanaputra's Abu-rasa.
-Later works include Merutunga's Prabandha-Chintamani (1309 CE), Jinaprabha's Vividh-tirtha-kalpa (early 14th century), Rajashekharasuri's Prabandha-kosha (1349 CE) and Jinaharshasuri's Vastupala-charitam (1441 CE).
+These works include Someshvara’s ‘’Kirtikaumudi’’, Jayasimhasuri’s ‘’Shakunika-vihara-prashasti’’, Udayaprabhasuri’s ‘’Dharmabhyudaya-mahakavya’’ and ‘’Sukrita-kirtikallolini’’, Arisimha’s ‘’Sukritasamkirtanam’’, Narendraprabhasuri’s prashashti, Vijayasenasuri’s ‘’Revantagiri-rasu’’ and Palhanaputra’s ‘’Abu-rasa’’.
+Later works include Merutunga’s ‘’Prabandha-Chintamani’’ (1309 CE), Jinaprabha’s ‘’Vividh-tirtha-kalpa’’ (early 14th century), Rajashekharasuri’s ‘’Prabandha-kosha’’ (1349 CE) and Jinaharshasuri’s ‘’Vastupala-charitam’’ (1441 CE).

 Early Vaghela phase

 More than fifty temples were built by Vastupala and Tejapala apart from large number of renovations and image installations.
-The Idramandapa and six other temples were built by Vastupala on Shatrunjaya hill.
+The ‘’Idramandapa’’ and six other temples were built by Vastupala on Shatrunjaya hill.
 He also built Vastupla-vihara and Parshwanatha temple on Girnar.
 He also built Adinatha temple at Dholka and Ashtapada-prasada at Prabhas.
-Tejapala built Asraja-vihara at Anahilapataka and Junagadh for merit of his father.
+Tejapala built ‘’Asraja-vihara’’ at Anahilapataka and Junagadh for merit of his father.
 He also built Neminath Temple at Dholka and Adinath Temple at Prabhas.
 In memory of his mother Kumaradevi, he built temples at Khambhat and Dabhoi.
 He also built temples at Tharad, Karnavati, Godhra, Shatrunjaya, Girnar, Pavagadh, Navsari and several other places.
 His greatest temple is the Neminath Temple at Mount Abu.

 Of all these temples built by the brothers, only few survives such as Vastupala-vihara at Girnar (1231 CE), Neminath Temple at Abu and the temple at Prabhas.
 Other extant temples of this period is Sambhavanatha temple at Kumbhariya, Jain marble temple at Sarotra and Panch-Pandava Temple on Shatrunjaya.

 Late Vaghela phase

 The Vaghela princes had patronised the construction of temples and civic architecture.
 Lavanaprasada built Analeshwara and Salakshaneshwara temples for merit of his parents.
 His son Viramdeva had built Viramaeshwara temple.
 The temples of Rupanarayana and Balanarayana are mentioned in Kadi grant of 1261 CE.

-Jain merchant Jadagusha, as mentioned in his biography Jagaducharita by Sarvanandasuri, built and renovated large number of Jain as well as Brahminical temples and civic constructions.
-His some notable constructions between 1250 and 1270 CE are Rishabha temple at Dhanka, a temple with 24 devkulikas at Wadhwan, a temple on Shatrunjaya hill and a temple with 52 devakulika at Sevadi.
-Pethada-rasu (1304 CE), Munisundarasuri's Gurvavali (c.
-1459 CE), Ratnamandira Gani's Upadeshatarangini (c.
-15th century) and Ratnamandana's Sukritasagara (c.
+Jain merchant Jadagusha, as mentioned in his biography ‘’Jagaducharita’’ by Sarvanandasuri, built and renovated large number of Jain as well as Brahminical temples and civic constructions.
+His some notable constructions between 1250 and 1270 CE are Rishabha temple at Dhanka, a temple with 24 ‘’devkulika’’s at Wadhwan, a temple on Shatrunjaya hill and a temple with 52 ‘’devakulika’’ at Sevadi. ‘’Pethada-rasu’’ (1304 CE), Munisundarasuri’s ‘’Gurvavali’’ (c.
+1459 CE), Ratnamandira Gani’s ‘’Upadeshatarangini’’ (c.
+15th century) and Ratnamandana’s ‘’Sukritasagara’’ (c.
 15th century) are important sources of life and works of Minister Pethada of Mandavagadh.
 He had built 84 Jain temples.
 His notable temples are at Shatrunjaya, Prabhasa, Dholka and Salakshanapura built around 1264 CE.
 Shravaka Jhalli built the temples of Parshwanatha and Jhalasara lake during this period.